okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 Previously, the Spring Boot API was a resource server.
 Now it acts as the gateway to our Angular app.
 Remove `@EnableResourceServer` and the `simpleCorsFilter` bean from `HoldingsApiApplication`.

-Create a `SpringConfiguration.java` file in the same directory.
+Create a `SecurityConfiguration.java` file in the same directory.
 This configuration enables OAuth login, allows CSRF to be read from cookies (for Angular), and makes `/api/user` public.

 ```java
 package com.okta.developer.holdingsapi;